Why and How I Painted The Fervent Prayer Painting In Oil and Acrylic

 This painting is also my vision of the many women I've known and admired for their earnest prayers that have changed lives, countries and turned negative circumstances into positive situations.

-We can't change every aspect of the negativity in the world or the hardened hearts of people because God gave mankind a free will, but we can trust God to work where the human will can submit to His will for goodness through God's truth.
+Through prayer we can't change every aspect of negativity in the world because God gave mankind a free will, but we can trust God to work in people where their heart can be submitted to His will for truth and blessings.

 "Fervent Prayer" Oil Painting Information

 The flowers may show a little darker on your computer.
-Here is an enlargement of one of the Peony flowers to give more accuracy of the peony flowers I painted to enhance the story. - Margaret Lukasik
+Here is an enlargement of one of the Peony flowers for accurate color and detail. - Margaret Lukasik

 Leave Fervent Prayer Oil Painting for: Gallery | Home Page